0xPARC/circom-ecdsa/README.md

 We provide examples of three circuits using the ECDSA primitives implemented here:
 - `pubkeygen`: Prove knowledge of a private key corresponding to an Ethereum address.
 - `groupsig`: Prove knowledge of a private key corresponding to one of three Ethereum addresses, and attest to a specific message.
 - `verify`: Prove that a ECDSA verification ran properly on a provided signature and message.
+Note that this circuit does not verify that the public key itself is valid.
+This must be done separately by the user.

 Run `yarn build:pubkeygen`, `yarn build:groupsig`, `yarn build:verify` at the top level to compile each respective circuit and keys.